VishalSingh4310/quiz/README.md

 # Quiz

-Quiz backend repository which is setup with nodejs with typescript for APIs
+Quiz backend repository which is setup with nodejs and typescript for APIs

 ### Prerequisites